smithjd/sql-pet/docs/098-leveraging-database-views.md

 ### SQL source code

-Database-specific idioms for looking at a view itself will vary.
+Functions for inspecting a view itself are not part of the ANSI standard, so they will be [database-specific](https://www.postgresql.org/docs/9.5/functions-info.html).
 Here is the code to retrieve a PostgreSQL view (using the `pg_get_viewdef` function):

 ```r